 We are called to care for our neighbors in need due to our faith in Jesus Christ.
-We also seek to follow the example of our patron saint, Queen Emma, the Guild seeks to continue the Queen's advocacy and concern for all people.
-The Guild support a variety of projects, some of which are listed below, and any member of St. Mark's may participate in these outreach projects.
+We also seek to follow the example of our patron saint, Queen Emma - she was a tireless advocate for those in need.
+St. Mark's supports a variety of projects, some of which are listed below, and any member of St. Mark's may participate in these outreach ministries.
 Projects are funded via three sources - the parish budget, donations from parishioners, and grants from the Ifuku Foundation of the Rainbow Drive-In.

 Every week St. Mark's collects non-perishable food and hygeine products for the houseless and the hungry.
 We have partnered with Family Promise and Church of the Crossroads to provide evening meals for the homeless, and we collect clothing for the service clinic at St. Mary's Episcopal Church on King Street.